MiladANaeini/Word-Synonyms/word-synonyms/README.md

 accessability
 prettier and Eslint
 loading
+send data in response insted of .. add finally to aPi

 bug: vaghti yechizi minevisi to seach va pak mikoni nabayad texte no synonym found biad